 As they started to walk, Emkir realized he'd best call Mikah and let her know about the change in staterooms.
 He was unaware that when he was calling, Mikah and the other Knights were with Countess Ursara.
 All he knew was that his call was routed to voicemail.
 Putting on his most appropriate voice, Emkir recorded, "Your new crew member is aboard and is an old friend of mine.
 So we are moving her into my cabin."
 That done, Emkir led Aali into the open cargo bay of the ship.
 As they walked and whispered sweet nothings back and forth, the couple entered Aiden's view.
 While he did recognize the woman, from the picture sent earlier by Mikah of the new engineer, Aiden could tell by the way they were acting that this woman was 'none too new' to Emkir.

 Trying to push thoughts of Interstel-Order Brides from his mind, or at least comments, the pilot asked, "Hi, who is this?"
 Despite the message from Mikah, he felt he'd learn more from Emkir.
 Happily, Emkir jumped in saying, "Aali, Aiden.
-Aiden?
-Aali, another Scout.
+Aiden, Aali, another Scout.
 Scouts are cheap on this ship."
-As Emkir reclaimed Aali's attention with the comment, Aiden muttered, "Apparently" derisively.
-As they returned their attention to him, Aiden introduced himself more properly, and asked what was going on?
+Aiden muttered, "Apparently" derisively as Emkir reclaimed Aali's attention with the comment.
+They returned their attention to him as Aiden introduced himself more properly, and asked what was going on?
 He also quipped that they'd finally have someone who'll ride Brian's ass.
-Aali assumed her officer's voice and said, "Only in a professional capacity." and Emkir asked, "Can you still do a vargr split Aali?", with an evil grin.
+Aali assumed her officer's voice and said, "Only in a professional capacity."
+Emkir asked, "Can you still do a vargr split Aali?", with an evil grin.
 Emkir continued, "He's a little round.
 He's like riding a Clydesdale."
 Having heard much more than he wanted to, Aiden simply said, "Well, if he gets out of hand, feel free to use blunt objects.
 The crew can be amazingly blind and deaf when we need to be."

 Emkir was already leading the new engineer away as Aali said, "Nice to meet you Aiden, see ya."
 She then skipped forward, to catch up to the man pulling her luggage and hand.
 As they started moving off, Aiden asked after them, if she was going to start right away or if there would be a honeymoon?
 This reminded Aali she promised to take charge of the engineers as she said to Emkir, "Hmm, we're going to have to cut this a bit short." in a disappointed voice.
 He agreed, as he had to get back to the press too.
 Aiden sent a text to Mikah that the new engineer was settling in.
-Once up in Emkir's stateroom they decided on their priorities as they unpacked each other before unpacking any of Aali's belongings.
+Up in Emkir's stateroom, they decided on their priorities as they unpacked each other before unpacking any of Aali's belongings.
 They didn't abandon discipline, and restrained themselves to a "quickie".
-After Emkir reminded Aali that he did say he'd be back in half an hour.
-Once the edge had been taken off their reunion, and after a quick shower, the two returned to their duties.Ms.
+After that, Emkir reminded Aali he had said he'd be back in half an hour in a martyr's voice.
+With the edge taken off their reunion, and after a quick shower, the two returned to their duties.Ms.
 Vik and Mr. Jasani

 Once led into the ship, Inger found the sitting rooms had been reorganized.
 Somehow, more intimate, as if for more important clients or for more significant displays.
 These were now accessed from an initial entrance which appeared to be a media conference and press room.
 Eventually, Ms. Vik was lead into a small compartment that appeared to be an office, where an older human male sat at a desk.
 This surprised Inger, as she recalled that all the spaces aboard Dulcinea had been set up for dual-use, and were primarily 'sales and display' while she'd been in the Jae Tellona System.
 As Ms. Vik was led in, Ms. Vik recognized the man as he stood to extend a hand.
 She had first been introduced to Aanshik Jasani, the Countess' Seneschal, as part of the group Ursara had brought with her into the desert from Runips.